dinarly/Story/README.md

 ## Inspirations

-The following individuals have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
+The following people have inspired this project through their incredible contributions and have therefore helped to carve the idea into my mind of what I must build and how to build it.
 They have my sincere thanks:

 * Shigeru Miyamoto (Ocarina of Time was the reason I started writing code)
 * Nintendo of America (replied to my email when I was 14, when I asked them "what [did] I need to learn for making videogames?"; they guided me to learn C++/OpenGL)